Little did the world know that Microsoft’s first foray into console gaming with the original Xbox would set them up for such a massive future.

 - Master Chief can now wield two weapons at once, board Covenant vehicles and steal Covenant weapons like the incredible double energy sword

 - Lead an all-new unit of super-soldiers, the ODST -- tougher, badder and deadlier versions of your old comrades

-- Immense single-player action with maassive landscapes and huge cities to explore and defend - destructible and interactive environments
+- Incredible single-player action with massive landscapes and huge cities to explore and defend

-- Take the action online with your Xbox Live and switch sides, to become a Covenant Elite!
+- Take the action online with your Xbox Live and switch sides

 Not only did this game help establish the Xbox as the force it is today, but it introduced millions of players around the world to the first-person shooter genre.
 The sequel to Halo: Combat Evolved (spoiler, the number one FPS) was released in 2004 to massive critical acclaim.
 The 95 Metascore is proof that critics quickly found this was a near-perfect title.